Montana Sky

 Montana Sky is a 2007 American television film directed by Mike Robe and starring Ashley Williams, John Corbett, and Charlotte Ross.
 Based on the 1996 Nora Roberts novel of the same name, the film is about a wealthy stock dealer who bequeaths his Montana farm to his three daughters, provided they live on the ranch together for at least one year.
 Montana Sky is part of the Nora Roberts 2007 movie collection, which also includes Angels Fall, Blue Smoke, and Carolina Moon.
 The movie debuted on February 5, 2007 on Lifetime.

 Plot

 Half-sisters Willa, Tess, and Lily Mercy are left their wealthy father's multimillion-dollar estate, including his Montana ranch, after his death.
 The only stipulation is that the women will have to live with each other for a year.

-Having never previously met, the three sisters, who have very different personalities, agree to the strange situation (mostly because each of their 1/3rd share is worth eight million dollars), despite having reservations about their forced family 'reunion'.
-The biggest problem the women face, however, is the discovery of a saboteur in their midst.
+Having never previously met, the three sisters, who have very different personalities, agree to the strange situation, despite having reservations about their forced family reunion.
+The biggest problem, however, is the discovery of a saboteur in their midst.

-It seems that when their father died, he left some bitter enemies behind, enemies who would love to see his daughters fail.
-Now, in order to get what is rightfully theirs, the three siblings will have to work harder than ever before to clean up the mess their father left behind.
+When their father died, he left some bitter enemies behind that wanted to see his daughters fail.
+In order to get what is rightfully theirs, the three siblings needed to work harder than ever before to clean up the mess their father left behind.

 During their trial, all three find love, and realize that maybe their situation wasn't such a bad thing after all.